fix8mt/fiber/README.md

 </p>

 # f8fiber
-### C++17 fiber based on modified `boost::fiber`, header-only / fcontext / x86_64 / Linux only / de-boosted / stackful
+### C++17 fiber similar to `boost::fiber`, header-only / x86_64 / Linux only / stackful / built-in scheduler

 ------------------------------------------------------------------------
 ## Introduction
-This is a modified and stripped down version of [boost::fiber](https://www.boost.org/doc/libs/release/libs/fiber/), with the main differences as follows:
+This is novel fiber implementation, with some ideas from boost::fiber.
 - **x86_64 Linux only**
 - single _header-only_
 - auto cleanup - fiber will be removed when it goes out of scope without needing it to 'return'
-- fcontext implemented with inline assembly
+- implemented with inline assembly
 - `std::bind` can be omitted with args forwarded by ctor
-- default stack uses `mmap`, control structure allocated on stack; heap stack available
-- custom allocator support, default protected stack
 - exception safe - all exceptions can be captured by a `std::exception_ptr` within the fiber, and can be rethrown by the caller
 - simplified API, rvalue and lvalue resume()
-- f8_fiber printer
+- fiber printer
-- supports any callable object with first parameter `f8_fiber&&` and returning `f8_fiber`
+- supports any callable object
-- no scheduler, no `boost::context`
-- _de-boosted_, no boost dependencies
+- built-in scheduler
 - fast, very lightweight

 ## To build